MaximeHouis/WorkshopDiscordBotEpitech/Part02_Improve.md

 ### Some options that can be cool to use
 > In part 1, we saw the basics of a discord bot.
 Here, we will see more tools that you can use to improve your commands

- 1) Let's try to create a command `db!cooldown` that print a message every x seconds in a specific channel (x is the parameter of the command)
+ 1) Let's try to create a command `db!countdown` that prints a message every seconds *x* times in a specific channel (x is passed as parameter of the command)
  1) Now, let's try to add some aliases to already existing commands.
 With aliases you are able to call the same command but using a different name. `db!stop`, `db!sleep` and `db!exit` must do the same thing.
  1) You may not know, but a help command is automatically created with your bot.
 You can see all your existing commands, pretty useful right?
 But with only the name of the command, it can be hard to understand what it does sometimes.
 Add descriptions to your commands.